ruffCode/advent-of-code-2020-kt/README.md

 ### Day 7 notes
 This may have been only my second time seeing a tree problem.
 I didn't recognize it and came up with an extremely inefficient solution (at least for part one).

+### Day 8 notes
+Probably not the most elegant solution to part two.
+I imagine there's a mathematical way to calculate whether the program would complete, maybe a solution using queues as well.
+Can't wait to see what the official solution is.
+To be continued...